pranav-maddali/Beat-The-House/README.md

 training a neural network on over 4500 games worth of data (125,000+ data points) to estimate the total points scored based on both teams' points per game, oppositions points per game, as well as the O/U line with:

-      - an MSE of 182.57, which is barely over to the bookmakers' of 182.23 {off by 0.58309 (sqrt(182.57-182.23)) ppg} calculation can be found in final_processing.ipynb
+      - an MSE of 182.57, which is barely over to the bookmakers' of 182.23 (error of 0.58309 ppg compared to odds)
-      - an MAE of 10.69, yet to determine the percentage the model was able to correctly predict O/U outcomes
+      - an MAE of 10.69, yet to determine the percentage of games the model was able to correctly predict O/U outcomes on

 progressing towards training a neural network on a similar number of games to predict if the spread is covered (both winner and cover)